morgan3d/misc/jschat/README.md

 TODO:

+- Call is not received any more
 - Do not double-add the other side
+- Audio mute
+- Video mute
 - Leave button
 - Make an explicit "Join" button so that it doesn't prompt for permissions suddenly on page load
 - Nice visual feedback on URL copy